Solution · Fitness & Recreation

 After-hours coverage (7 pm+ phone and DM surge)Voicemail or unanswered Instagram DM until the next business dayBusiness hours only; evening inquiries queue unanswered overnightCora covers every channel around the clock.
 No evening lead missed.

 Free intro to paid conversion follow-upManual call or text from a busy front desk, if remembered.
-Or a ClassPass visit where no direct relationship was established.Generic email blast, not timed to the individual free-intro visitCora sends a personalised follow-up within 24 hours of the free intro
+Or a ClassPass visit where no direct relationship was established.Generic email blast, not timed to the individual free-intro visitCora sends a personalized follow-up within 24 hours of the free intro

 Week-four retention and churn preventionReactive.
 Noticed only when the member stops showing up.Monthly email blast; no attendance-triggered re-engagement sequencesEcho triggers re-engagement at day 7, day 21, and before class-pack expiry